 - 5 to 6 tablespoons of vegetable/sunflower/canola cooking oil

-Wash the lamb chops well and pat dry.
-Use a meat mallet to gently flatten the meat slightly.
+Use a meat mallet to gently flatten the lamb chops slightly.

 Put the garlic, ginger, onion, poppy seeds, cinnamon, cloves, green chilies, coriander, turmeric, and salt into a clean, dry blender/food processor.
 Grind into a smooth paste.
 Keep this paste aside for later use.